Constipation in children | Mate tūtae kore

 Image credit: Healthify He Puna Waiora

 The key to stopping this cycle is making the poo soft again.
-Read more about how to treat constipation.
+Find out what you can do to make your child's poo softer and easier to pass.

 Constipation(external link) ERIC Education and Resources for Improving Childhood Continence), UK